flag Eritrea Eritrea: Economic Outline

 Economic Indicators

 Eritrea, which has not held an election since 1993, is one of the 10 poorest countries in the world.
-It suffers from recurring famines that affect a large portion of the population (as in the case of El Niño in 2016) and NGOs have been banned from the country.
-According to the UN, human rights abuses perpetrated by the Afwerki dictatorship have led to a mass exodus (15% of the population).
-It is estimated that 5,000 Eritreans flee the country each month and are thought to be the second largest refugee community in Europe behind Syrians.
+It suffers from recurring famines that affect a large portion of the population and NGOs have been banned from the country.
 The labour market is almost non-existent, pushing many Eritreans into the informal sector.
-According to the World Bank (modeled ILO estimate), unemployment rate in Eritrea was at 6.8% of total labour force in 2021.
-The working poor are estimated to account for 75.2% of total employment (AfDB).
-Eritrea is ranked 176th out of 191 countries in the Human Development Index published by UNDP.
+According to the World Bank (modeled ILO estimate), unemployment rate in Eritrea was at 5.9% of total labour force in 2023.
+Poverty is widely acknowledged to be prevalent in Eritrea, although official national accounts and poverty statistics have not been compiled for over a decade.

 GDP (billions USD) 0.000.000.000.000.00